 Essential oil distilled from dried ginger root is a middle note oil with a much spicier and woodier aroma.
 This warm and earthy essential oil will blend beautifully with many others, particularly the resinous oils (like frankincense or sandalwood) and woodsy oils (such as Atlas cedarwood or Western red cedar).

 Blend either ginger essential oil with other spicy oils such as cinnamon bark or leaf, cardamom, or black pepper to enhance the more robust notes.
-Both varieties of ginger oil work well in warming massage oil blends, (hence the dried ginger essential oil in our organic Warming Ginger massage oil.
+Both varieties of ginger oil work well in warming massage oil blends, hence the dried ginger essential oil in our organic Warming Ginger massage oil.
 Be sure to check out our blog links below for more inspiration!

 In addition to our essential oils, we also carry a beautiful organic ginger hydrosol distilled in the Pacific Northwest.
 This botanical water has the light and fresh aroma of ginger (though it does not provide the warming qualities of ginger essential oils).
 It can be used as a base for DIY skin toners, body sprays, or room sprays for an underlying kick of fresh, juicy ginger root.
 Our hydrosols are not created to have strong or long-lasting aromas and will mostly benefit skin health.
-They are also very gentle and safer to use for children, pets, or those that are sensitive to essential oils.
+They are also very gentle and safer to use for children, pets, or those who are sensitive to essential oils.
 If you have a water-based diffuser at home, you may use hydrosol in place of water, and you don’t even need to add essential oils!

 How to Use Ginger in Aromatherapy